MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/xbox-integrated-multiplayer/xim-unity-uwp-il2cpp.md

 ---
-title: Use XIM (Unity with IL2CPP)
+title: Using XIM via Unity with IL2CPP
 description: Using Xbox Integrated Multiplayer with Unity for UWP with the IL2CPP scripting backend. ms.date: 04/03/2018 ms.topic: article